Espresso is one of the most popular coffee drinks in the world. A lot of variations of coffee could never be made if it wasn’t for espresso.

 This means that Gibraltar coffee and Cortado coffee are identical in terms of ingredients and preparation but differ only in the glass used to serve it.

 A Gibraltar glass is a glass tumbler with a narrow or diminished bottom.
-It holds 4.5 ounces of fluid which makes it ideal for holding a 1:1 ratio of coffee and steamed milk.
+It holds 4.5 ounces of beverage which makes it ideal for holding a 1:1 ratio of coffee and steamed milk.

 Gibraltar coffee originated in San Francisco and was first introduced by Blue Bottle Coffee Company; and also became popular in other coffee shops in San Francisco.